SaiSrilakshmi-Kanumuri/Walmart-Store-Sales-Prediction/README.md

-Predict the Type of each Walmart Store based on the different features.
-Predict the Rank that each Walmart store lies in with respect to their sales.
-Predict the Weekly Sales value of each Walmart store.
+The goal of this project is to predict Type, Rank and Weekly Sales of each Walmart store.
+Built Decision tree models to predict the Type and Rank of Walmart stores and a Linear Regression model to predict their Weekly Sales.